cPu1/jsonFrame/README.md

 ```

+##Notifications
+[JSON-RPC notifications] signify the clients lack of interest in the corresponding response object.
+As such, they do not receive a response object.

 ##Batch requests
   A batch invoke operation receives a batch callback.
 Request objects are added to batch using `add` and `notify`.
   The batch builder received in callback is chainable and has a fluent interface allowing calls of the form: